 Your web browser information about the identity and version of certain software installed on your computer.
 That includes information about your computer operating system, your web browser and plugins installed in your web browser.
 Your web browser may also identify your screen resolution, your language preferences.

-When information provided by your web browser is combined with your IP address web servers are able to distinguish visitors from each other and, in some cases may be combined with other information that would lead to personally identify you.
+When information provided by your web browser is combined with your IP address web servers are able to distinguish visitors from each other and, when combined with other information such as your login account profile may lead to personally identifying you.

 All modern web browsers are capable of storing and retrieving information sent to it by web servers in the form of a “session token”, more commonly referred to as a “cookie”.

-Cookies are primarily used to positively identify your interactions with a website as distinct from other visitors.
-Specifically cookies make it possible for visitors to login to a website to provide secure authentication of your identity, as required for preventing visitors from impersonating each other or accessing each other’s personal information, stored on the server.
+Cookies are primarily used to positively distinguish your interactions with a website as distinct from other visitors.
+Specifically cookies make it possible for Users to login to PMLP websites and provide authentication of your identity, as required for preventing visitors from impersonating each other or accessing each other’s personal information, stored on PMLP web servers.

 - to enable session persistence.
 If you are a registered User, you will not have to re-enter your password for every page you view.

-- to profile individual site visitors.
+- to profile Users of the Platform.
 This gives us a better sense of your preferences, for the purpose of increasing the relevance of content suggestions we make to you.

 For security reasons, we encrypt the content of the cookies we send to your browser.
 Furthermore, we do not store personal information in your cookies, such as your User ID, email address or password.

 All modern web browsers are capable of storing and retrieving information sent to it by web servers in the form of a “local storage”.
-Our websites do not utilise local storage in your web browser.
+Our websites do not utilise local storage in your web browser for identification or tracking purposes.

-When you register for an account on any of our websites, we ask for certain personal information such as your name, your postal address, your telephone number and email address.
+When you register for an account on any of our websites, we request certain personal information such as your name, your postal address, your telephone number and email address.
+This information is used to create your login account profile.

 Information provided by third Parties

-PMLP uses the services of outside companies such as Bing, Facebook, LinkedIn and Google to provide additional demographic info about our visitors, such as age, interest and location.
-We use that information in aggregate to provide statistics about our visitors.
+PMLP may engae the services of outside companies such as Bing, Facebook, LinkedIn and Google to provide additional demographic info about our visitors, such as age, interest and location.

 How we use information we collect from you.